Develop Your Job Search Skills

 - Never send a form letter.
 Each letter should be individually composed.
 Send an original letter and not a carbon copy; however, once a good letter has been developed, it may be used as a model many times with slight revisions.

-- When possible address your letter to a specific person, and with his/her appropriate title.
+- When possible address your letter to a specific person, and with their appropriate title.

-- Talk about what you can do for them, and then take the initiative when closing by asking for an interview.
+- Talk about what you can do for the organization, and then take the initiative when closing by asking for an interview.